pussinboots/angularjs-crypto/README.md

 Features
 -------------
+* configuration of the aes secret key to use for encryption/decryption
 * aes encryption/decryption of http json requests and responses
   * only with mode [ECB](http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29)
   * only with padding [Pkcs7](http://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7)